 Shopify grows with you.
 The cheapest plan offers everything a beginner could want and their most expensive plan allows a fast riser to grow into a blossoming company.
-There are great cost-saving features, advanced report builders, discounts, and there are even enterprise-grade solutions for high volume merchants.
+There are great cost saving features, advanced report builders, discounts, and there are even enterprise-grade solutions for high volume merchants.

 If you only showcase your products on your website you aren’t putting much effort in.
 People are shopping on Amazon, Ebay, Etsy, Facebook, Jet, and Instagram just as often as eCommerce websites.

 Shopify allows you to sell on 20 other channels making it easy to manage selling to potential customers anywhere on the internet.
 This is probably the feature that makes Shopify the most powerful.
 If you’re serious about building a viable Ecommerce store you just can’t beat this.

 A lot of stores have a large product catalog.
 It can be scary trying to organize everything on your website in a way that would make sense to customers while also juggling inventory that comes from different suppliers.
 That is a lot to worry about.